brunoherbelin/vimix/README.md

 ### Generate flatpak

 Building a flatpak package is a good option for having the latest version from git while avoiding to install all dependencies in your machine.
 Instructions are found [here](https://github.com/brunoherbelin/vimix/tree/master/flatpak).

-### Generate snap

-To generate the snap (from vimix directory):

-    $ snapcraft

-To install and test the locally created snap:

-    $ snap install --dangerous vimix_0.X.Y_amd64.snap

 ### Memcheck